The Non-Negotiable: CPA License

 For Companies: How to Verify CPA Status

-Before engaging an auditor, verify their CPA license through your state's Board of Accountancy website.
-Look for:
+Before engaging an auditor, verify the firm's CPA license through the relevant state Board of Accountancy website.
+Look for an active unrestricted license, no disciplinary actions, and proper peer review on file.

 Recommended Certifications Beyond CPA